rails/rails/guides/source/security.md

 However, what most web application designers neglect, are the forgot-password pages.
 These pages often admit that the entered user name or e-mail address has (not) been found.
 This allows an attacker to compile a list of user names and brute-force the accounts.

-In order to mitigate such attacks, _(highlight)display a generic error message on forgot-password pages, too_.
-Moreover, you can _(highlight)require to enter a CAPTCHA after a number of failed logins from a certain IP address_.
+In order to mitigate such attacks, _display a generic error message on forgot-password pages, too_.
+Moreover, you can _require to enter a CAPTCHA after a number of failed logins from a certain IP address_.
 Note, however, that this is not a bullet-proof solution against automatic programs, because these programs may change their IP address exactly as often.
 However, it raises the barrier of an attack.

 ### Account Hijacking